pjangam/azure-poc/python/restapi/Readme.md

   "tenant":  “xxxxxxxxxxxxxxxxxxxx”
 }
 ```
-Configure this to .env and azurermconfig.json
+Configure environment variables mentioned above to .env file

+Note that
+- AZURE_CLIENT_ID is appId in json
-Note that password in json is your appSecret
+- AZURE_CLIENT_SECRET is password in json
+- AZURE_TENANT_ID is tenant in json
+- AZURE_SUBSCRIPTION_ID can be retrieved from azure portal

 run
-`python3 myazure/instance.py -n frompython -l 'West US 2' -g firstapp-resources`
+`make run`